-The Village purchased \$14,250 in aerator equipment that may not have been in compliance with the Public Bid Law.
-The Village was required under the Public Bid Law to have documentation of 3 phone or facsimile quotes on each of these purchases.
-No documentation of the fax or phone quotes were provided on these purchases.
+The Village purchased \$123,360 in bunker gear and fire equipment and a generator for \$46,206 that may not have been in compliance with the Public Bid Law.
+The Village was required under the Public Bid Law to have documentation of advertisements on each of these purchases with the acceptance of the lowest responsible bidder.
+No documentation of advertising were provided on these purchases.
+This is a repeat finding.